diz-vara/CarND-Traffic-Sign-Classifier-Project/P2_writeup.md

 #### 1. Image pre-processing.

-The code for this step is contained in the fourth code cell of the IPython notebook.
+The code for this step is contained in the code cell **5** of the IPython notebook.

 I decided not to convert images to the grayscale.
 Such a conversion seems good for model size and speed - but we certainly lose some valuable information.